Twitch

 Heavy Hitters is a community of veterans, first responders, and the people who love them.
 We run a weekly mental-health stream, a peer Discord that is awake more often than not, and a small emergency-assistance fund named after a Marine’s dog.
 We’ve been there.
 Come in.

 Most of us came home and got told to be okay.
 We weren’t.
 So we built a place where you don’t have to be.
-There’s a Wednesday stream, a Discord that’s usually loud, an emergency fund for the months that go sideways, and six people whose names and faces are below.
+There’s a Wednesday stream, a Discord that’s usually loud, an emergency fund for the months that go sideways, and five people whose names and faces are below.
 That’s the whole thing.
 There is no membership tier.
 There is no app to download.
 There’s a phone number at the top of this page and a Discord invite and a folding chair next to ours.
+We’re a referral resource when that helps.
+More than that, we’re a community that keeps veterans alive.

 Wednesday at 7:30 Eastern, Robert opens a Twitch stream and we talk for two hours.
 Sometimes about gear.
 Sometimes about sleep, the kids, the dog, the meds.
 Sometimes about the day in 2019.
 The Discord is awake whether the stream is or isn’t.